 Position of the AMYGDALA in the brain – it is likely to be dysfunctional in many individuals who suffer from panic disorder

-Indeed, it is well established that the development of the AMYGDALA can be seriously adversely affected in individuals who have suffered severe childhood trauma (click here to read one of my articles about this).
+Indeed, it is well established that the development of the AMYGDALA can be seriously adversely affected by individuals who have suffered severe childhood trauma.

-Also, Cohen’s research indicates that the inheritance of a particular gene (ASICIa, for those who are interested) may predispose individuals to developing these problems.
+Also, Cohen’s research indicates that the inheritance of a particular gene (ASICIa, for those who are interested) may predispose individuals to develop these problems.

 HOW CAN THE CONDITION BE TREATED?

 – understanding the physiological reasons why one experiences the feelings of dread and fear that accompany panic attacks can, in itself, be a comfort.
 Once these are fully understood, the person who suffers from panic attacks can come to the realisation that having them does not mean s/he is ‘going to die’ (to read my article about fear of death, click here) or is ‘going completely and irrevocably insane’ (another common false belief of those in the grip of a severe panic attack).